GioF71/audio-tools/media-servers/subsonic/README.md

 [Discussion on navidrome](https://github.com/navidrome/navidrome/discussions/2324)|Plugin announcement on Navidrome [My repository for plugin development](https://github.com/GioF71/upmpdcli-plugins)|Mirror of upmpdcli on GitHub, for my plugin development activities

-## It's only a media server, not a renderer
+## It's only a media server by default

-Please note that this configuration only creates a media server.
-It does *not* create an UPnP renderer.
+Please note that this configuration only creates a media server by default.
-If you need to create an UPnP renderer, have a look [here](https://github.com/GioF71/audio-tools/tree/main/players/upnp-renderer/upnp-renderer-simple).
+If you just need to create an UPnP renderer, have a look [here](https://github.com/GioF71/audio-tools/tree/main/players/upnp-renderer/upnp-renderer-simple).
+You can however enable the UPnP renderer on this configuration by setting RENDERER_MODE to `BOTH`, `OPENHOME` or `UPNPAV`.
+Follow the instructions in the sample.env file for additional tuning, end refer to the documentation for [this repository](https://github.com/GioF71/upmpdcli-docker).
+Please note, if you enable the UPnP renderer, you will need to have an instance of Music Player Daemon (MPD) running.
+Use MPD_HOST and MPD_PORT if this instance is not running on localhost at port 6600, the default values.
+Solutions like Moode Audio and Volumio run instances of mpd by default.
+Make sure that mpd is running on the default port `6600` on those solutions, or correct your `.env` file accordingly.
+YMMV.
+Without an instance of MPD running, the renderer won't work.
+If you don't have MPD running, you can create one using [this repository for a MPD docker image](https://github.com/GioF71/mpd-alsa-docker).
+Be careful, don't create more renderers than you need: it can get confusing quickly!

 ## Instructions